anutron/behavior/Docs/Behavior.md

 ### Usage

 Behavior is applied to an element whenever you want to parse that element's DOM for filters declared in the HTML of that element.
-Behavior then finds all elements with a "data-filters" property defined, invoking the filters named there.
+Behavior then finds all elements with a "data-behavior" property defined, invoking the filters named there.
 It will only invoke a filter once, so it's safe to run it more than once (if the DOM changes, for example).

 ### Example Usage